 We continue to look at ways to generate maximum amounts of renewable energy from the sites and facilities that we operate.

 Our energy producing facilities are already set up with grid connections so it makes sense to do all that we can to squeeze as much energy out as possible.
-That is why we’ve installed solar panels on some of our energy recovery facilities, the solar farm at Westbury and added solar panels to our roof at Pennon's Peninsula House.
+That is why we’ve installed solar panels on some of our energy recovery facilities and the solar farm at Westbury.

 We have installed the first UK Solar array built on a closed landfill at the Westbury landfill, using an innovative mounting system to support the array in a way that is neither ground penetrating nor provides adversarial stress on the landfill cap.